getreu/tp-note/docs/source/tpnote--manpage.md

-Summary: The right '`--export-link-rewriting`' choice depends on how you view the resulting HTML: if you publish on a web server, then '`short`' might be a good choice (do not forget to place a marker file '`.tpnote.toml`' somewhere in the document's path).
+Summary: The right '`--export-link-rewriting`' choice depends on how you view the resulting HTML: if you publish on a web server, then '`short`' might be a good choice (do not forget to place a marker file '`tpnote.toml`' somewhere in the document's path).
 If you view the HTML file directly in your web browser, better choose '`long`'.